ethers-io/documentation/source/ethers-app/source/dev-api-common.rst

 There are several parameter formats and types that come up often:

 - Addresses_ -- Ethereum Accounts and Contracts all have an address, which is needed to interact with them
-- `Big Numbers`_ (BN.js) -- Precise numbers to work around JavaScripts lossy floating point system
+- `Big Numbers`_ (BN.js) -- Precise numbers to work around JavaScript's lossy floating point system
 - `Hex Strings`_ -- Strings of hexidecimal encoded binary data and numbers
 - `Errors` -- An error indicating the user (explicitly or implicitly) cancelled an operation